-Only later did she realise what she had done.
+Only later did she realize what she had done.

 Only then did he learn the real cause of the accident.

-Look at these following examples with time references.
-But notice how the inversion happens in the second clause of the sentence
+Look at the following examples with time references.
+But notice how the inversion happens in the second clause of the sentence.

 Not until I saw Chris did I really believe he was okay.

 Not since I left university had I been to such a party.